 The Reverse Stock Split will not change the terms of the Class A common stock or Class B common stock.
-After the Reverse Stock Split, the shares of Class A common stock will have the same voting rights and rights to dividends and distributions and will be identical in all other respects to the Class A common stock now authorized, except to the extent that the Reverse Stock Split results in any stockholders owning a fractional share, and the shares of Class B common stock will have the same voting rights and rights to dividends and distributions and will be identical in all other respects to the Class B common stock now authorized, except to the extent that the Reverse Stock Split results in any stockholders owning a fractional share.
+After the Reverse Stock Split, the shares of Class A common stock will have the same voting rights and rights to dividends and distributions and will be identical in all other respects to the Class A common stock now authorized, except to the extent that the Reverse Stock Split results in any stockholders owning a fractional share, and the shares of Class B common stock will have the same voting rights and rights to dividends and distributions and will be identical in all other respects to the Class A common stock and the shares of Class B common stock will have the same voting rights and rights to dividends and distributions and will be identical in all other respects to the Class B common stock now authorized, except to the extent that the Reverse Stock Split results in any stockholders owning a fractional share.
 Each stockholder's percentage ownership of the Company based on holdings of common stock will not be altered, except to the extent that the Reverse Stock Split results in any stockholders owning a fractional share.
 The Class A common stock and the Class B common stock issued pursuant to the Reverse Stock Split will remain fully paid and non-assessable.
 The Reverse Stock Split is not intended as, and will not have the effect of, a "going private transaction" covered by Rule 13e-3 under the Exchange Act.
 Following the Reverse Stock Split, the Company will continue to be subject to the periodic reporting requirements of the Exchange Act.